The Encyclopedia of American Songs and Musicals

 Formed in 1936 by producer J. Mayo Williams, the group aims to back jazz bands or blues singers.
 Their name is not there to see them appearing in the foreground and worse yet none of the members comes from Harlem.
 But they are actually musicians of exception including the brothers Joe and Charles McCoy.

 Composer and renowned guitarist, Kansas Joe McCoy launched in particular the career of his former spouse Memphis Minnie.
 His younger brother, mandolinist Papa Charlie McCoy, passes as for him to be a slide guitar specialist.
-The trumpeter and vocalist Herb Morand is also in the group, as well as pianist Horace Malcolm, clarinetist Odell Rand or drummer Fred Flynn.
-They support artists to the very different style like Frankie Jaxon, Johnny Temple, Rosetta Howard what allows them to acquire a very personal sound mixing the various trends of blues and jazz.
+The trumpeter and vocalist Herb Morand is also in the band, as well as pianist Horace Malcolm, clarinetist Odell Rand or drummer Fred Flynn.
+They support artists to the very different style like Frankie Jaxon, Johnny Temple, Rosetta Howard what allows them to provide a very personal sound mixing the various trends of blues and jazz.

-They record in April under their own name Oh, Red, a song soon to know a true popular success, confirmed some time later by Why Don't you do right? displaying already modern jazz accents and Weed Smoker’s Dream whose clear allusions to drug arouse so much controversy as they needed to change the lyrics.
+They record in April under their own name Oh, Red, a song soon to know a true popular success, confirmed some time later by Why Don't you do right? displaying already modern jazz accents and Weed Smoker’s Dream whose clear allusions to Mary Warner arouse so much controversy as they needed to change the lyrics.
 The Harlem Hamfats can be considered as one of the most innovative bands of the time, and even if they deliberately limited the extent of their possibilities by provocative texts on sex, alcohol or drug, they contributed to lay the foundations of rhythm and blues and by extension rock n’ roll.

 23 From Kentucky hills to the plains of Texas

 Since the untimely death of Jimmie Rodgers, Country Music could have seen its run up restrained but artists like Cliff Carlisle (Taylorsville (KY) 1904 - Lexington (KY) 1983) and at the moment Ernest Tubb (Crisp (TX) 1914 - Nashville (TN)1984) persevere successfully in the way he has just drawn.
 Meanwhile, the dance bands continue to provide the heyday of the Grand Ole Opry in Nashville while giving sometimes the feeling to be a hotbed of resistance to modernity.
-It is moreover in this register that evolves the Carter Family which, year after year and away from the swing fever which took
+It is moreover in this register that evolves the Carter Family which, year after year and away from the swing fever that took

 over the cities, revives the patrimony of traditional